tiffany-lina/alu-higher_level_programming/python-more_classes/README.md

 Extends the Rectangle class with a `square` class method that returns a new Rectangle instance with width == height == size.
 Demonstrates area, perimeter, and string representation of a square.
+### 6-rectangle.py
+Defines a Rectangle class with private width and height, tracks number of instances, and supports area, perimeter, string representation, and deletion message.